-We found that instruments were being cleaned and sterilised in line with published guidance (HTM 1-05).
-On the day of our inspection, a dental nurse demonstrated the decontamination process to us and used the correct procedures.
-The practice cleaned their instruments manually and with an automatic washer.
-Instruments were then rinsed and examined visually with a magnifying glass and sterilised in an autoclave.
+We found that instruments were being cleaned and sterilised in line with published guidance (HTM 01-05).
+On the day of our inspection, the dental nurse explained the decontamination process to us and used the correct procedures.
+The practice cleaned their instruments manually and with an ultrasonic bath.
+Instruments were then examined visually with a magnifying glass and sterilised in an autoclave.
 At the end of the sterilising procedure the instruments were correctly packaged, sealed, stored and dated with an expiry date.
 We looked at the sealed instruments in the surgeries and found that they all had an expiry date that met the recommendations from the Department of Health.